Creating a culture of inclusion in the workplace

 Use gender-neutral language in company policies

-Whenever you cater corporate events or office parties, remember that not everyone drinks alcohol or eats meat.
+Whenever you cater corporate events or office parties, remember that employees might have specific needs that need to be respected; for example, not everyone drinks alcohol or eats meat.

 Make sure you have a range of non-alcoholic beverages, and vegetarian and gluten-free options.

-If you have specific religious requirements, accommodate those as much as possible.
+If you have team members with specific religious requirements, accommodate those as much as possible.
 While it may add a little effort to order a special kosher meal, this inclusive action shows the utmost respect for personal life choices.

 It can be very uncomfortable for coworkers to pray out in the open.
 If you have space, consider creating a non-denominational religious room for all employees.

-This reduces the stigma around religious practice and opens communication around what can be a very sensitive topic.
+This reduces the stigma around religious practice and opens communication around what can be a susceptible topic.

 When space is made, it allows employees to communicate their needs to managers instead of frustration building during uncommunicated employee absences during the day.